High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: A benchmark with realistic bathymetry

 \section{A benchmark with realistic bathymetry}

-We now consider a benchmark with more realistic bathymetry and complex geometry.
-More specifically, we consider the Venice Lagoon, a very complex sea water basin whose area is about $\SI{50}{\kilo\meter\squared}$ and which includes several interconnected narrow channels with a maximum width of $\SI{1}{\kilo\meter}$ and depth of $\SI{50}{\meter}$ surrounding large and flat shallow areas.
-The Lagoon is connected to the Adriatic Sea through three narrow inlets, namely Lido, Malamocco, and Chioggia (see Figure \ref{fig:veniceLagoon0}).
-The city of Venice is situated upon the largest island near Lido inlet.
-Tides propagate from the Adriatic Sea into the Lagoon through the three inlets.
-In order to assess the effectiveness and the accuracy of the non-conforming mesh refinement capabilities available in \texttt{deal.II}, we have considered both a conforming and a non-conforming mesh (Figure \ref{fig:mesh}).
-For the conforming case we consider a coarse mesh with $14,214$ elements with the edges aligned to the main channels.
-The resolution varies from $\SI{2}{\km}$ at open sea to an along-channel resolution of $\SI{400}{\meter}$ at the inlets and close to the main channels and $\SI{200}{\meter}$ to follow narrow and irregular channels.
-The non-conforming mesh has been obtained with one further level of refinement, so that $n_{max} = 2$, assuming a minimum target mesh size $\mathcal{H}_{min} = \SI{100}{\meter}$ and a refinement indicator based on the bathymetry:
+We now consider a benchmark with a more realistic bathymetry and complex geometry.
+More specifically, we consider the tidal circulation in the Venice Lagoon and the induced tracer transport.
+The Venice Lagoon is a very complex sea water basin, whose area is about $\SI{50}{\kilo\meter\squared}$ and which includes several interconnected narrow channels with a maximum width of $\SI{1}{\kilo\meter}$ and depth of $\SI{50}{\meter}$ surrounding large and flat shallow areas.
+The Lagoon is connected to the Adriatic Sea through three narrow inlets, namely Lido, Malamocco, and Chioggia (see Figure \ref{fig:veniceLagoon_mesh}).
+The city of Venice is situated upon the largest island, near Lido inlet.
+Tides propagate from the Adriatic Sea into the lagoon through the three inlets, and then from the inlets into the lagoon’s interior through major channels such as the Treporti and Petroli channels.
+We consider a coarse mesh with $17,084$ elements with the edges aligned to the main channels.
+The resolution varies from $\SI{2}{\km}$ at open sea to $\SI{200}{\meter}$ at the inlets and in the main channels.
+Close to salt marshes we use a resolution of $\SI{400}{\meter}$.
+Smaller salt-marshes and channels are therefore unresolved at such a grid scale.
+The coarse mesh of quadrilaterals was generated using the software \texttt{gmsh} \cite{geuzaine:2009}.
+It is worth mentioning that, at present day, generating suitable coarse meshes for complex boundary geometries composed exclusively of quadrilaterals is not fully automated and can be time-consuming.